On this page:

 The Second-Year Review is the qualifying process for advancement to doctoral candidacy.
 (See the Second-Year Review section for review requirements that apply to all Areas.)
 It is also known as the Sixth-Quarter Review.
 A committee of three faculty members appraise the student’s research skills and preparation for work on the doctoral dissertation.
 The Second-Year Review should be scheduled prior to the first day of the seventh quarter (see the Second-Year Review section for more details on this policy).
 It is possible to request an extension with advisor approval to do the Second-Year Review during the seventh quarter; see the Doctoral Forms page for the Second-Year Review Extension form.
 Note: the Second-Year review and Dissertation Proposal Hearing cannot happen within the same meeting.

-The doctoral qualifying paper (or QP) has two purposes: The first is to provide the student with direct experience in conceiving, designing, carrying out, and writing up an original piece of research before the student sets out on his or her dissertation.
+The doctoral qualifying paper (or QP) has two purposes: The first is to provide the student with direct experience in conceiving, designing, carrying out, and writing up an original piece of research before the student sets out on their dissertation.
 The second is to demonstrate that the student is capable of undertaking a doctoral dissertation that meets the academic standards of this university.
 (See "GUIDELINES FOR CTE QUALIFYING PAPER" for more detailed information about the content and expectations for the QP.)
 See in FAQs below, "Where can I find examples of successful QPs?" for location of guidelines on the GSE site.

 The qualifying paper (QP) must be a work of original research.
 In carrying out the QP study, the student should address a research question by collecting and analyzing original data or primary materials, or by analyzing an existing data set.
 In structure, format, and length, the QP should be modeled on articles in a scholarly journal that the student, in consultation with the adviser, has identified as appropriate for the research undertaken.
 The student should be able to identify at least one published article that has served as a guide or model for the present paper.
 The QP should adhere to publication guidelines of the identified journal; thus length and format of papers may vary.
 Except in exceptional circumstances, the QP should not exceed 60 double-spaced pages.